SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/01-single-linked-list/README.md

 ### Problem

- Create a `display()` method, for each node by making the current to point to the node next to it in each iteration.
+Create a display() method, to print the content of the linked list.

 ### Implementation

 * The `LinkedList` class is defined, which represents a linked list data structure.
 It has a single instance variable head, which points to the first node of the